Copy your repository and add files

 Go to your BitbucketStationSupplies repository in Bitbucket.

-If you click Commits in the sidebar, you'll see a single commit on your repository.
+If you click Commits in the sidebar, you'll your commit in the repository.
 Bitbucket combines all the things you just did into that commit and shows it to you.

-If you click Source in the sidebar, you'll see that you have a single source file in your repository, the
+If you click Source in the sidebar, you'll see your file in the repository, the

 supplies.txtfile you just added.